Skip to content

 Mission Statement

 The mission of the North Carolina Literary Review is to preserve and promote writers who are a part of our state’s rich literary tradition.
 NCLR not only introduces new and emerging writers, but also reintroduces forgotten authors, who have influenced the culture and history of the Old North State.
-We showcase their work in literary criticism, interviews, book reviews, fiction, creative nonfiction, poetry, and literary news stories, and complement the writing with the work of North Carolina artists and photographers.
+We showcase the work of North Carolina writers in literary criticism, interviews, book reviews, fiction, creative nonfiction, poetry, and literary news stories, and complement the writing with the work of North Carolina artists and photographers.

 Awards

-A cross between a scholarly journal and a literary magazine, NCLR has won numerous awards and citations, including five from the Council of Editors of Learned Journals: the Best New Journal award in 1994, the Best Journal Design award in 1999 and 2010, the Parnassus Award for Significant Editorial Achievement in 2007, and the Phoenix Award for Significant Editorial Achievement in 2014.
+NCLR has won numerous awards and citations, including six from the Council of Editors of Learned Journals: the Best New Journal award in 1994, the Best Journal Design award in 1999 and 2010, the Parnassus Award for Significant Editorial Achievement in 2007, Phoenix Award for Significant Editorial Achievement in 2014, and the Best Public Intellectual Special Issue in 2023.

 Founding Editor Alex Albright and Art Director Eva Roberts; current Art Director Dana Ezzell Lovelace and Editor Margaret Bauer celebrating 25 years of NCLR in 2016